wmacevoy/cfg/README.md

 ## Step 3: Share and set the key.

-Set an environment variable with the master key (the name and value does not matter, but you need to share this with the dev team).
+Set an environment variable with the master key (the name and value does not matter, but you need to share this with the dev team NOT in the repository).

 ```
 export CFG_KEY="8f38:a082:d902:fb19:3f91:9881:429e:096e:2636"